withastro/docs/src/pages/en/core-concepts/astro-pages-new.md

 ### Leveraging Page Layouts

-To avoid repeating the same HTML elements on every page, you can move common `<head>` and `<body>` elements into your own [Layout components](/en/core-components/layouts).
+To avoid repeating the same HTML elements on every page, you can move common `<head>` and `<body>` elements into your own [layout components](/en/core-components/layouts).
 You can use as many or as few layout components as you'd like.

 ```astro
 ---